eloqdata/eloq-website/website/blog/2024-08-25-benchmark-txlog/index.md

 tags: [Company]
 ---

-In our previous blog, we benchmarked **EloqKV** in memory cache mode, discussing both single-node and cluster performance.
+In our previous blogs, we benchmarked **EloqKV** in memory cache mode, discussing both [single node](/blog/2024/08/22/benchmark-single-node) and [cluster](/blog/2024/08/25/benchmark-cluster) performance.
 In this post, we delve into its write performance in transaction mode.
-We first benchmark **EloqKV** when durability is enforced, and then we benchmark it with distributed atomic operations with the Redis _WATCH / MULTI / EXEC_ commands.
+In this blog, we first benchmark **EloqKV** when durability is enforced.
+In the next blog, we will benchmark it with distributed atomic operations with the Redis _WATCH / MULTI / EXEC_ commands.

 <!--truncate-->